77ganesh/sqlite3/INSTALL.md

 # Installation to Android device [root required]

+First compile the sqlite3 binary from this repo or get the precompiled version (for Zenfone and other x86) [here](https://drive.google.com/file/d/0B5_UZxmxKGUgOFV4ekFLZWV0Vk0/view?usp=sharing)

-First push the compiled binary to sdcard
+Then push the compiled binary to sdcard

 	adb push /path/to/sqlite3 /sdcard/sqlite3